top of page

 There’s no need to announce you’re doing this.
 Simply think of an exercise you use and ask yourself which value it supports.

-If it strengthens values that promote happiness and well-being, keep it.
-If it doesn't, toss it out and seek a new one.
+If it increases values that promote happiness and well-being, keep it.
+If it decreases essential values, toss it, modify it or seek a new one.
 With all the perspectives, variables and sources of information that go into each exercise, the options are limitless.
 Don't let fear, beliefs, and current practices get in the way of positive change.
 We don't know what we don't know.

 What if we can increase happiness and well-being simply by encouraging clients worldwide to practice values with their dogs?